compoundingeffects/bigpictureschool/neurobiology.md

 ## Putting it all together

 From tiny electrical pulses in individual cells, to chemical messages crossing microscopic gaps, to vast networks performing complex computations, to systems that develop and refine themselves through experience — all while operating within tight energy and speed budgets — the brain builds the full range of what we can do.
 Simple reflexes, like pulling your hand from a hot stove.
 Complex abilities, like composing music, speaking a language, or reflecting on your own existence.
 It all emerges from these same fundamental principles, layered and interacting in remarkably intricate ways.

-That's the real promise of neurobiology: by understanding the building blocks, we can begin to understand the whole.